 1. Walker & Dunlop, Inc.

-As the top multifamily lender in the country, Walker & Dunlop is not only expected to benefit from an influx of mortgage refinancing in the coming years, but it’s also one of the best dividend stocks to buy right now.
+As the top multifamily lender in the country, Walker & Dunlop is also expected to benefit from an influx of mortgage refinancing in the coming years.
 As loans mature and borrowers refinance, Walker & Dunlop will be able to take advantage of a higher-yield environment.
-With an incoming wave of maturities incoming, Walker & Dunlop looks more than capable of maintaining and increasing its current 1.79% dividend yield.
+With an incoming wave of maturities incoming, Walker & Dunlop looks more than capable of maintaining and increasing its current 2.85% dividend yield.

 4. Brookfield Renewable Partners

 With multiple contracts signed for decades down the road, its dividend is very safe and expected to grow.
-At 3.09%, BEP’s dividend yield is enough to place it in the “best high-yield dividend” discussion, but the real potential is in the company’s growth.
+At 4.43%, BEP’s dividend yield is enough to place it in the “best high-yield dividend” discussion, but the real potential is in the company’s growth.
+Management expects to continue growing the dividend payout by at least 5% per year for the foreseeable future.
 Few renewable energy companies look better positioned to power a greener world than BEP, and the company’s dividend should only strengthen as it contributes more to the world’s power grid.
 Brookfield has a proven track record; one investors can feel confident in investing in for decades.

 7. Devon Energy Corporation

 Devon Energy, as its name suggests, primarily engages in the exploration, development, and production of oil, natural gas, and natural gas liquids in the United States.
 With more than 5,134 wells, Devon has become an integral component of the oil and gas supply chain.
-Despite the headwinds the entire oil and gas industry has faced in recent years, Devon Energy looks like one of the best dividend stocks in today’s market.
+Despite the headwinds the entire oil and gas industry has faced in recent years, Devon Energy looks like one of the best dividend stocks for 2022.

 Devon Energy is a pioneer in both the oil industry and within the framework of dividend payouts.
 The latter, however, is particularly important to note, as Devon was recently credited with introducing income investors to the oil and gas industry’s first fixed plus variable dividend.
 In doing so, Devon Energy simultaneously promised investors access to a base dividend and a variable dividend which could reach as high as 50% of the company’s free cash flow (after accounting for the previously mentioned base dividend and capital expenses).